bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 provide advanced and interactive setup for your plugin.
 [More information on automations here.](/docs/automations)

-When you're ready, publish your plugin to the [RubyGems.org](https://rubyplugins.org) and [NPM](https://www.npmjs.com) registries.
+When you're ready, publish your plugin gem to the [RubyGems.org](https://rubyplugins.org) and [NPM](https://www.npmjs.com) registries.
 There are instructions on how to do so in the sample README that is present in your new plugin folder under the heading **Releasing**.
 Of course you will also need to make sure you've uploaded